About Mandy Chapman

-Myself and Neil set up Boatshed back in 1999, today its grown from a small single brokerage company to and International Boat Sales company that's sold over 20,000 boats, with over 60 offices global.
+Myself and Neil set up Boatshed back in 1999, today it's grown from a small single brokerage company to and an International Boat Sales company that's sold over 20,000 boats, with over 60 offices global.

 My role is what Boatshed looks like, from the branding on the website to how the brand can be worn or displayed.
 Boatshed is ever changing and never static.
 Boatshed is a business that constantly flows and evolves, which makes it a fascinating business to work within as it never stays still and we are lucky to have a great team of Boatshed HQ people who all help this run smoothly.

 I was introduced to sailing in 1985, onboard a brand new Beneteau 34 that we had to deliver from Toulon to the Greek Islands one April and loved it.

 The first boat we bought was an Audacity, she was great, tiny boat with large rig and swing keel, 4 quarter berths and a really shallow bilge, so hardly any storage by the time you've 2 people, a cat and dog onboard!
 Click here to view a similar boat from our archives.

 Our next boat was our current boat a Rebel 41 ketch.
 This felt like a huge jump from 21-41 foot, 18 inches draft to 7 foot, 2 tons to 11 tons!